 You should scatter your keywords and phrases throughout the page (this will happen naturally with a well focussed page anyway - how could you write a page about electric guitars for beginners without mentioning electric guitars?).
 Try not to overload the page with your keywords though - this can be considered as spamming and could seem odd to people reading your site.
 Getting your key phrases into the opening paragraph is also important.

 If you've got images on your page, you should try and get your keywords and phrases into the 'Alt text' (this is the text that appears if you hover over an image with your mouse cursor).
 Also, if you have links between pages on your site, it is good to get your keywords into the hyperlink text.

 One factor that search engines deem to be very important is the number of links to your page from other websites.
 This is more difficult for you to control, but there are tried and tested link building techniques such as distributing press releases and contributing articles.
 You could also set up pages on sites such as Myspace that link back to your website.
 Another option is to persuade friends and family to link to your website from their own sites.

 Google accounts for the vast majority of web searches in the UK.
 If you want Google to look at your pages you can submit your site to Google - submit your site now.
 Other search engines such as Bing and Yahoo! also have their own site submission facilities.

 This entry was posted by Andrew B on Tuesday, March 23rd, 2010 at 5:28 pm and is tagged with Google, optimise, optimize, search engines, yahoo and is posted in the category Website Design.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.